kedacore/keda/CONTRIBUTING.md

 ## Code Quality

 This project is using [pre-commits](https://pre-commit.com) to ensure the quality of the code.
+We encourage you to use pre-commits, but it's not a required to contribute.
 Every change is checked on CI and if it does not pass the tests it cannot be accepted.
 If you want to check locally then you should install Python3.6 or newer together and run:
 ```bash
 pip install pre-commit